 Currently there are three Scholarships: North America, Europe, and Australasia.
 Each Scholarship provides a hands-on introduction to underwater and other aquatic-related endeavors for a young person considering a career in an underwater-related discipline.
 One scholar is selected from each of the three regions and each scholar spends approximately one year working side by side with current leaders in underwater fields.
 Each scholar travels primarily within his or her region, but may have opportunities throughout the underwater world.
 The range of experiences may include active participation in field studies, underwater research, scientific expeditions, laboratory assignments, equipment testing and design, photographic instruction, and other specialized assignments.

 The scholar is literally on the road from spring-to-spring with very little time at a home base.
 Scholars spend most of the year with the society's friends, hosts, and coordinators around the world.
 The experiences vary from year to year depending upon the scholar's interests and the availability of expeditions and hosts' opportunities.
 These experiences make up the real heart of the scholarship.
 The opportunity to join a host's daily activities exposes the scholar to the realities of the host's special pursuits.

-Each of the three Rolex Scholarships has a coordinator who organizes itineraries for his or her scholar - emphasizing breadth of experience, but tailoring the itenerary to the individual scholar’s background and interests.
+Each of the three Rolex Scholarships has a coordinator who works with the scholar to organize their itinerary - emphasizing breadth of experience, but tailoring the itinerary to the individual scholar’s background and interests.
 These itineraries include time with specialists in such areas as biology, hyperbarics, anthropology, filmmaking and photography, and archaeology.
 Scholar hosts include scientists, engineers, filmmakers, and marine mammal researchers.
 Visits to dive operations, classes in underwater photography, and working with conservation organizations are also typical experiences.

 These experiences provide the scholars with a broad overview of careers in the underwater world.
 Scholars may spend varying lengths of time investigating: